Wilderness Advanced Life Support

 Current certification or licensure as an EMT-I, Paramedic, RN, NP, PA, MD, or DO is a prerequisite for admission.
 Other medical providers will be considered on a case-by-case basis.

-Instructors: David Johnson, MD, Jeffrey Isaac, PA-C, Erik Forsythe WEMT-P
+Instructors: David Johnson, MD, Jeffrey Isaac, PA-C, Brad Sablosky, Paramedic-WALS

 Completion and Grades

-Certification requires 100% attendance, satisfactorily completing all homework assignments, course participation in all didactic and practical components including simulations, and the final examination.
-Wilderness Medical Associates is committed to making reasonable accommodation to any student with special needs.
+Certification requires 100% attendance, satisfactory completion of all homework assignments, course participation in all didactic and practical components including simulations, and the final examination.
+Wilderness Medical Associates International is committed to making reasonable accommodation to any student with special needs.

 Certification and CEUs Available

-All participants who successfully complete the WALS® course will receive a certification card from Wilderness Medical Associates.
+All participants who successfully complete the WALS® course will receive a certification card from Wilderness Medical Associates International.

 Thirty-six hours of AMA Category I CME credit is included for physicians and physician assistants.
-Hours may also be logged toward the Wilderness Medical Society’s Fellowship Curriculum.
 For paramedics and intermediates, this course is approved for 36 continuing education hours by the Continuing Education Coordinating Board for Emergency Medical Services.
-Nurses will receive 36 contact hours through Central Maine Healthcare, an approved of continuing education activity by ANA-Maine, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditati
+Nurses will receive 36 contact hours through Central Maine Healthcare, an approved of continuing education activity by ANA-Maine, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation

 David Johnson, MD